simplex-chat/simplex-chat/docs/guide/chat-preferences.md

 #### To set chat preferences for a specific contact:

-1. Click or tap on your contact.
+1. Tap or click on your contact.

-2. Click or tap on your contact's name at the top of the screen.
+2. Tap or click on your contact's name at the top of the screen.

-3. Click or tap **Contact preferences**.
+3. Tap or click **Contact preferences**.

 4. Set your preferences.

-5. Click or tap **Save and notify contact**.
+5. Tap or click **Save and notify contact**.